Qarawat Bani Hassan: Sheikh 'Aly el-Amanat

-An above average sized mosque located at the south-east end of the village.
+An above-average-sized mosque located at the south-east end of the village.
 When examined in 1873, a large sunken structure was found adjoining it on the western side.
 Part of this structure was used as a birkeh ("pool").
 According to Pringle, this mosque (called Jami al-Umari), dates from the Mamluk area.
+Following a 1975 excavation, Dar dated the mosque to the Abbasid period.
+The structure is situated on the foundations of an earlier building that featured columns and bases, corresponding to the church mentioned by both Guerin and the SWP team.
+Architectural fragments, including limestone columns, column drums marked with Greek letters, glazed pottery fragments, and a limestone door in the style of the Second Temple period, were recovered, along with pottery and glassware dating from the 4th to 7th centuries CE.
+According to Dar, these findings indicate that the site was not a church but rather a public building in use during late antiquity.

 History

 Amr ibn al-A'as, a prominent Arab commander of the Rashidun army, was said to have been injured in the village.
 According to local tradition, a tree was planted on the spot where his blood was spilled.
 The story was written up in the village history in the year 1919.
 In 1225 Arab geographer Yaqut al-Hamawi noted that Qarawat Bani Hassan was "a village in the District of Nablus."